tzvaita/tenny_resume_bot/README.md

 + /contact
 + /resume

-This starts the bot, which will greet the user by it's name and provide instructions.
+6. To interact with the bot type in a command preceded by a /.This starts the bot, which will greet the user by it's name and provide the available commands.

 # About the project